-Fashion Consumer Behaviour Konsumentbeteende i modesektorn 7.5 credits7.5 högskolepoäng Ladok Code: 52KM01 Version: 8.0 Established by: Committee for Education in Business and Working Life 2019-02-06 Valid from: Autumn 2019 Education Cycle: Second cycle Main Field of Study (Progressive Specialisation): Fashion Management (A1F) Disciplinary Domain: Social sciences Prerequisites: Bachelor of Science/Arts degree in textile technology, textile economics, corporate economics, industrial economics, technology, media or design, plus English B in the Swedish Upper Secondary School or equivalent and at least 45 approved credits from the first year of the educational program.
+Fashion Consumer Behaviour Konsumentbeteende i modesektorn 7.5 credits Ladok Code: 52KM01 Version: 9.2 Established by: Committee for Education in Business and Working Life 2020-06-11 Valid from: Autumn 2020 Education Cycle: Second cycle Main Field of Study (Progressive Specialisation): Fashion Management (A1F) Disciplinary Domain: Social sciences Prerequisites: At least 45 approved credits from the first year of the educational program.
 Subject Area: Leadership, Organisation and Management Grading Scale: ECTS-credits Content The course deals with classical and contemporary perspectives within the social science field of consumer behavior at an advanced level.
 These perspectives are discussed throughout the course in relation to fashion and how fashion as a phenomenon has been treated in the social sciences.
 The contemporary fashion sector and market communication in this field is treated and discussed in relation to consumer behavior.
 The course contains practical exercises in collecting empirical material for analyzing consumer behavior and reflections on possible applications in fashion business development.
 The course deals with established theories and methods used today in the field of consumer behavior to describe and analyze following dimensions: - Consumption patterns on a societal level. - The individual as a consumer. - Cultural aspects of consumption. - Relationships between consumption and production that shape everyday practices. - Issues of societal development in terms of social and ecological sustainability in relation to the dimensions above.
-Learning Outcomes Upon completion of the course the student will be able to:

-Knowledge and understanding 1.1 describe the theoretical and methodological developments in Consumer behaviour as field of knowledge, 1.2 account for accepted theoretical explanatory models in this field of knowledge - regarding product preferences and use of products, and 1.3 explain scientific arguments for different methods of collecting and analysing empirical material about consumers and their behaviours, Skills and abilities 2.1 motivate and collect empirical material for analysis in relation to delimited research questions regarding some particular consumer behaviour, 2.2 formulate relevant research questions regarding consumers and consumption that illustrate theoretical and methodological knowledge in Consumer behaviour, Judgment and approach 3.1 evaluate potential business benefits of consumer insights about a company's products, 3.2 with support in the course literature - problematize different relationships between the dominant theories of this field of knowledge and possible application of research results within corporate marketing practices, as well as 3.3 with support in relevant theories and previous research - problematize possibilities and limitations regarding consumers' abilities to take market-based responsibility for economic, social and ecological sustainable development.
+Learning Outcomes Upon completion of the course the student will be able to: Knowledge and understanding - 1.1 describe the theoretical and methodological developments in Consumer behaviour as field of knowledge, - 1.2 account for accepted theoretical explanatory models in this field of knowledge regarding product preferences and use of products, and - 1.3 explain scientific arguments for different methods of collecting and analysing empirical material about consumers and their behaviours, Skills and abilities - 2.1 motivate and collect empirical material for analysis in relation to delimited research questions regarding some particular consumer behaviour. - 2.2 formulate relevant research questions regarding consumers and consumption that illustrate theoretical and methodological knowledge in Consumer behaviour, Judgment and approach - 3.1 evaluate potential business benefits of consumer insights about a company's products, - 3.2 with support in the course literature problematize different relationships between the dominant theories of this field of knowledge and possible application of research results within corporate marketing practices, as well as - 3.3 with support in relevant theories and previous research problematize possibilities and limitations regarding consumers' abilities to take market-based responsibility for economic, social and ecological sustainable development, 3.4 demonstrate the ability to identify their personal need of further knowledge and take responsibility for the advancement of their knowledge.
 Forms of Teaching Teaching in the course consists of lectures, seminars, workshops and supervision.
+The language of instruction is English.